usf-heatherho/webscape-retro-game/README.md

 # 👾 Web'scape: A Retro-Themed Virtual Escape Room Game
-Web'scape is a browser-based interactive escape room experience, that challenges players to navigate four distinct rooms using clues and logic-driven puzzles.
+Retro Game Escape is a browser-based interactive escape room experience, that challenges players to navigate four distinct rooms using clues and logic-driven puzzles.

 The project emphasizes semantic HTML, advanced CSS state management, and DOM-based puzzle logic.